 Paperhouse (1988): Young Anna Madden, while suffering from severe mono, draws a house on a blank sheet of paper.
 In her feverish dreams she finds herself visiting the house and talking to the disabled boy who lives within.
 As her fever gets worse and worse she has a hard time waking up and the dreams get darker and darker.
 The film handles childhood loneliness and feelings of isolation extremely well but the dark elements and the bleak landscape created in the dream world might be too intense for youngsters.
 This is one of my favorite films from that decade.

-The Iron Giant (1999): Oh, this magnificent film is nothing more than a story about a boy -- and his super awesome robot.
+The Iron Giant (1999): Oh, this magnificent film is a story about a boy -- and his super awesome robot!
 His super awesome giant robot!
 Set in the red panic induced fifties, Brad Bird's first animated film warms him up for his genius, The Incredible, for Pixar.
 The Iron Giant has tremendous heart and emotion.
 It also happens to be exceptionally funny.
 I know many have seen it but it never had the popularity of a Pixar or Studio Ghibli film so I included it here just in case you have not yet had the pleasure.
 Everyone in the family will love it.

 The Last Starfighter (1984): Oh, man.
 A movie about an arcade game that, if you get really, really good at, will whisk you away to have super awesome alien adventures?
 Sign me up!
 Young kids will love this movie.
 Older kids might be turned off by the dated special effects.
 If it means anything, every kid I grew up with has seen this movie, like, a dozen times.
 Because it’s great!
 Sadly, a modern day big budget remake looks to be out of the question.
 Screenwriter, Jonathan R. Betuel somehow maintained the rights to the film and refuses anyone to remake it.
 Even cinema giant Steven Spielberg was turned down.